chronot1995/deploy-netq-to-a-custom-topology/README.md

 2. Either edit or copy your Ansible "hosts" file to the "hosts" file in the deploy-netq-to-a-custom-topology directory.
 Cumulus switch IP addresses should be under the [switches] section in the host file; Ubuntu 18.04 servers should be under the [servers] in the host file.

-3. Run the following command:
+3. Run the following command from the "deploy-netq-to-a-custom-topology" directory:

 ```
 ansible-playbook deploy-netq-to-a-custom-topology.yml
 ```

-### Note:

-I did not install the NetQ files onto the OOB server itself in this first revision.
-You will have to either log into the netq-ts server or to one of the switches to test and verify NetQ CLI connectivity.
-The NetQ GUI works from the Air console with the above the playbook, as well.